 Want to learn more?

-If you want to learn more about grip, technique, balance, or any of the other twenty four Categories Of Rhythmic Elements you’ll want to join our Level 1 Membership.
-You’ll gain a lifetime of material in the almost 2500 pages Level 1 – The complete workbook/encyclopedia for the modern drummer.
-And you will get lots of additional material in our Level 1 additional online drum lessons.
+If you want to learn more about grip, technique, balance, or any of the other twenty four Categories Of Rhythmic Elements you’ll want to get our 3D Drumming System You’ll gain a lifetime of material in the almost 2500 pages.
+And you will get the option to upgrade to get the additional online drum lessons.

-If you opt for the Premium Membership you now get the books Level 1, Sub 5, and access to all additional courses such as Double Bass, Odd Time Playing, Brazilian Rhythms and many more to come.
+After the 3D Purchase you may opt for the Premium Membership where you now get the books 3D Drumming System, Sub 5, and access to all additional courses such as Double Bass, Odd Time Playing, Brazilian Rhythms and many more to come.
 You also get access to all the Rudiment Sections and all the MIDI on our website.
 If this doesn’t get you motivated, then probably nothing will.

 If you’re not sure you can also become a Free Member for life.
-You’ll get the Level 1 Trial Version and access to the corresponding online drum lessons.
-You’ll also get access to the Free Rudiments, Free MIDI and some other free bonus material.
+You’ll get a glimpse of how the 3D Drumming System works.
+You’ll also get access to the Free Rudiments, Free MIDI, Free Drum Snacks and some other material.

 P.s.
 The Rudiment Section has some excellent material to get you working on a better grip, and ultimately an improved technique which wil have you playing (relatively) pain FREE for LIFE!